 Ammonia In The Aquarium

 For an established fish tank, ammonia is a bad thing to have.
 It can quickly cause ammonia poisoning, killing fish and invertebrates by burning internal and external organs.
 When cycling a fish tank, ammonia becomes the food needed for bacteria to grow and populate.
+We have a video below form our YouTube channel for reference.
+We go over more details in the blog.
+Be sure to subscribe if you like our videos!

 There are many different ways to purposely or mistakingly introduce ammonia into the aquarium: